PhotoPay/photopay-android/README.md

 }
 ```

-Also please refer to demo apps provided with the SDK for more detailed example and make sure your host activity's orientation is set to `nosensor` or has configuration changing enabled (i.e. is not restarted when configuration change happens).
-For more information, check [this section](#scanOrientation).
+Please refer to sample apps provided with the SDK for more detailed example and make sure your host activity's orientation is set to `nosensor` or has configuration changing enabled (i.e. is not restarted when configuration change happens).
+For more information, check [scan orientation section](#scanOrientation).

 ### <a name="builtInUIComponents"></a> Built-in activities and overlays